Kanaka Durga Temple

-Kanaka Durga Temple is a Hindu Temple dedicated to Goddess Kanaka Durga.
+Kanaka Durga Temple, officially known as Sri Durga Malleswara Swamyvarla Devasthanam, is a Hindu temple dedicated to Kanaka Durga.
 The deity in this temple is also popularly referred as Kanaka Durga.
-The temple is located in Vijayawada, Andhra Pradesh, India on the Indrakeeladri Hills on the banks of Krishna River.
-Kaalika Purana, Durgaa Sapthashati and other Vedic literature have mentioned about Goddess Kanaka Durga on the Indrakeelaadri and have described the deity as Swayambhu, (self-manifested) in Triteeya Kalpa.
+The temple is located in Vijayawada, Andhra Pradesh, India on the Indrakeeladri hill on the banks of Krishna River.
+Kaalika Purana, Durgaa Sapthashati and other Vedic literature have mentioned about Kanaka Durga on the Indrakeelaadri and have described the deity as Swayambhu, (self-manifested) in Triteeya Kalpa.

 Goddess legend

-The popular legend is about the triumph of Goddess Kanaka Durga also popularly known as Kanaka Mahalakshmi over the demon King Mahishasura.
+The popular legend is about the triumph of Kanaka Durga over the demon King Mahishasura.
 It is said that the growing menace of demons became unbearable for the natives.
-Sage Indrakila practiced severe penance, and when the goddess appeared the sage pleaded to Her to reside on his head and keep a vigil on the wicked demons.
-As per his wishes of killing the demons, Goddess Durga made Indrakila Her permanent abode.
-Later, She also slayed the demon king Mahishasura freeing the people of Vijayawada from evil.
+Sage Indrakila practiced severe penance, and when the goddess appeared the sage pleaded to her to reside on his head and keep a vigil on the wicked demons.
+As per his wishes of killing the demons, Durga made Indrakila her permanent abode.
+Later, she also slayed the demon king Mahishasura freeing the people of Vijayawada from evil.

-At the Kanakadurga temple, the enchanting 4 ft icon of the deity is bedecked in glittering ornaments and bright flowers.
-Her icon here depicts Her eight-armed form -each holding a powerful weapon- in a standing posture over the demon Mahishashura and piercing him with Her trident.
+At the Kanaka Durga temple, the enchanting 4 ft icon of the deity is bedecked in glittering ornaments and bright flowers.
+Her icon here depicts her eight-armed form, each holding a powerful weapon, in a standing posture over the demon Mahishashura and piercing him with her trident.
 The goddess is the epitome of beauty.

+History

+A Telugu inscription dated 1229 CE from Chola era and found in Veligandla Village in Prakasam District recorded a donation to the God Bejawada Malleswaradeva at Indrakiladri, known as Dakshina Varanasi was made by Podukayuri Siddayadeva and Sivamagi Maraya for the merit of their chief Siddaraju, alias Trilochana Pallava, a Telugu Pallava King.

+Sub-shrines

+Other than Kanaka Durga, more deities are housed within the temple complex.
+Those deities include Malleswara Swamy, Nataraja and Kartikeya, Valli and Devasena.
+Malleswara and Nataraja Swamy's shrines are located at the northeast corner of the temple, while Subramanya, Valli, and Devasena are located on the north side of the main temple.
+Hanuman is the kshetrapalaka (guardian) of the temple, and behind him, there is Aparajitha Devi.
+Both are located on the temple's backside and in the direction facing Devi.
+When you go up the hill, there will be Shrines of Abhaya Anjaneya and Kamadhenu Devi.

 Worship

 Kanaka Durga Temple is synonymous with Vijayawada.
 It is mentioned in the sacred texts.

-It is mentioned in the Hindu scriptures that the deity in the Kanakadurga temple is regarded as 'Swayambhu' or self-manifested, hence considered very powerful.
+It is mentioned in the Hindu scriptures that the deity in the Sri Kanaka Durgamma Devasthanam is regarded as Swayambhu or self-manifested, hence considered very powerful.